lpereira/clr-installer/Readme.md

 # Clear Linux Installer

+## Dependencies
+The following bundles are required in order to run clr-installer:

++ sysadmin-basic (for kbd)
++ storage-utils
++ network-basic

 ## How to test?
 Make sure you have any extra storage device, an USB memory stick should work fine, the installer will detect and use it if you choose.